EleutherAI/website/content-blog/mad_research_update.md

 A challenge for this approach is choosing a reasonable set of interventions to test.
 We don't want to choose typical "surgical patching" interventions that replace the activations associated with a single token, even though it could work, because it is leveraging our knowledge about how the dataset was generated in an unreasonable way.
 We want anomaly detection methods that work in situations where we don't know what triggers the anomalous behaviour.

 What we've found so far:
- - Mean ablating entire attention heads, or the top principle components of the attention head covariance matrices in the last token position does not enable high precision anomaly detection
+ - Mean ablating entire attention heads, or the top principal components of the attention head covariance matrices in the last token position does not enable high precision anomaly detection
  - Surgical patching suggests we can find edges that play a significant role in switching between Alice and Bob behaviour

 ### Choosing a set of interventions

 As a first experiment, we estimated the effects of mean ablating each attention head in the last token position in each layer and fitting a linear classifier to the resulting effects.
 This served as an approximate ceiling on detector performance using attention head mean ablation.
-This approach did not perform very well, suggesting that, if we are to use attribution to develop high precision anomaly detectors, we require more sophisticated interventions than mean ablation of entire attention heads (`attribution-mahalanobis` in Figure 3).
+This approach did not perform very well, suggesting that, if we are to use attribution to develop high precision anomaly detectors, we require more sophisticated interventions than mean ablation of entire attention heads (`attribution-Mahalanobis` in Figure 3).

-We also tried enriching the set of interventions by mean ablating along the top principle components of the attention head covariance matrices.
+We also tried enriching the set of interventions by mean ablating along the top principal components of the attention head covariance matrices.
 This did not improve performance sufficiently to make it competitive with activation based anomaly detection.

 ### Discovering functional elements of the network with edge attribution patching